Vaginal Tear (Non-Obstetric)

 - If you lost a lot of blood, you may feel weak.
 Rest as needed until you feel stronger.

-- Avoid touching the tear while it is healing.
+- Don't touch the tear while it is healing.

 - Don’t douche unless your healthcare provider says it’s OK.

 - Wait to use tampons or have sex until the tear has healed.
 This may take a few weeks or longer.

 - If the tear was an accidental injury during sex, ask your provider how you might prevent similar injuries in the future.
 This may include using a water-based lubricant during sex.